pulp/pulp-operator/controllers/repo_manager/README.md

 #### Pulp

-Pulp is the Schema for the pulps API

 | Field | Description | Scheme | Required |
 | ----- | ----------- | ------ | -------- |